11 Global Companies in Travel that Take Sustainability Seriously

 The Lodge is committed to providing guests a unique and memorable stay while putting sustainability at the forefront of its operations.
 For those reasons, it continues as one of the most celebrated hotels in the world.
 It has also entered into TripAdvisor’s Hall of Fame.

 Quark Expeditions has long been a leader in polar travel as it hosts off-ship and on-ship expeditions in the Arctic and Antarctica.
-The company took the first group of commercial travelers to the North Pole in 1991 and has continued to take travelers to remote parts of the Arctic and Antarctic ever since.
+The company took the first group of commercial travelers to the North Pole in 1991 and has continued to take travelers to remote parts of the Arctic and Antarctic.

-Quark emphasizes protecting the polar regions that they travel to, to keep the natural beauty alive for all future generations to come.
+Quark emphasizes protecting the polar regions they travel to keep the natural beauty alive for future generations.
 The company has designed a cohesive plan with sustainability initiatives with which they use to identify what they can do better to protect these fragile polar regions.

 Quark recognizes that its most substantial adverse impact comes from the carbon emissions of its ships.
 They continuously measure and report carbon emissions per passenger.
 In 2019, historical ship fuel consumption showed that the average passenger emissions had decreased by 13%.